rercek/Q_sensor-review/README.md

 ## Conlusion

-The Q_sensor is, in theory, an excellent air quality device but it is unfortunate that the built-in temperature and humidity sensors are not calibrated/decalibrated.
+**The Q_sensor is, in theory, an excellent air quality device but it is unfortunate that the built-in temperature and humidity sensors are not calibrated/decalibrated**.
 For the temperature measurement, an offset could be applied in the software but it must be calibrated.
 The actual relative humidity could be obtained from the absolute humidity calculated from the measured temperature and humidiy.
 But, if these temperature offsets are linked to the soldering temperature, it could be easy to avoid this issue, by adpating the temperature or by using a module instead of components on the PCB e.g. this [module](https://nl.aliexpress.com/item/1005006825767164.htm) or a [BME280 module](https://nl.aliexpress.com/item/1005009214592901.html) replacing both AHT20 & BMP280 sensors.

-The SDC40 modules seems to give correct CO2 measurements but it would be better to be sure that the components are original since no laser marking are present on the Q_sensor PCB v2.1 and the laser marking on other SDC40 was not checked to verify it was an original one.
+T**he SDC40 modules seems to give correct CO2 measurements** but it would be better to be sure that the components are original since no laser marking are present on the Q_sensor PCB v2.1 and the laser marking on other SDC40 was not checked to verify it was an original one.